-We work alone.
-For example we are writing book.
-We are working on this project through last 2 years.
-And something happened: computer breaks down, we removed file through mistake, or we change something and the previous version was better and we want get back this version.
+You work alone.
+For example, you’re writing a book.
+You’re working on this project over the last 2 years.
+And something happened: computer breaks down, you removed the file by accident or you change something and the previous version was better, so you want to get back this old version.
 What then?
-I know we have many choices: Dropbox, hard drive (just in case), send emails to my self.
-Even programs do this easy for us.
-They remember history of last changes and so on.
-But Git can handle this too.
-Git remember all yours files changes history.
-You can get back to any of your files version.
+I know we have many choices: Dropbox, Google docs, hard drive (just in case), or sending emails to yourself.
+These programs do our life easier.
+They remember the history of the last changes and so on.
+But git can handle this too.
+Git remembers the history of all your changes.
+You can get back any version of your files, you want.

-If you don’t now why Git can be better solution for some problems, we have second example. ;]
+If you don’t know why git can be a better solution for some problems, I have the second example - team working. ;]

 # hello_world.rb def hello "hello" end

-So every one have this file locally on this computer.
-Now I have task to change this method to return no
+Everyone has this file locally on their computers.
+Now you have a task to change this method to return no

 # hello_world.rb def hello "hello world" end

-Now I need to send to all of team members this new code.
-How do this?
+Now you need to send this new code to all of your team members.
+How to do that?
 E-mail?
 Dropbox?
-Pendrive?
-Each of this solutions can be painful.
-So we have problem one.
-1. Actualization of our project (how have access to current version).
+Pen drive (USB flash drive)?
+Each of these solutions can be painful.
+So we have the first problem.
+Project synchronization.
+How to have access to the last version of the project?

-This problem we can somehow resolved.
-But what happened in this situation.
-Someone in team change something in the same file as I. For example change method name but he/she don’t know that I working on this file in the same time.
-So his/her code looks like this:
+This problem we can solve somehow, even if the solution can be time-consuming.
+But what happened in the next situation.
+Someone in your team changed the same file as you changed.
+For example, your colleague changed the method name but he doesn’t know, that you were working on this file at the same time.
+So his code looks like this:

 # hello_world.rb def say_hi "hello" end

-Now I send my change to everyone (somehow) and the other person sends his/her changes also.
-Which changes are last changes?
-My or the other person?
-Or maybe we would like to have something like that:
+Now you send your changes to everyone and your colleague does the same.
+Which changes are the last ones?
+Yours or the other person?
+Or maybe you would like to have something like that: